StevePotter/GroupLoop/README.md

 I wrote this when I was 19, when there was no stackoverflow and when Google had just come out.
 Pages were laid out with tables.
 IE6 hadn't even come out yet.

-Don't try to get this code working.
-Or try and let me know how far you get.
-Thanks!
+There is no license yet because I haven’t decided what to use.
+This is just to exhibit some code that ran a business that could have made it but failed.
+Check it out and let me know what you think

+- Steve